I am Michael Penna and I am running for Freeholder to put an end to the one party rule that has dominated our county for far too long.

 We grow and strengthen as a county, as a community, when we all grow strong together.

 We need a clear, ambitious, innovative vision that honors our heritage and carries us through the 21st century.
-I am committed to listening, to focusing on solutions, and if elected, I would be honored to represent the County where I was born and raised to prioritize your concerns on the Board of Chosen Freeholders.
+I am committed to listening, to focusing on solutions, and if elected, I would be honored to represent your concerns on the Board of Chosen Freeholders.